-Recently, the Canadian government has published a framework and a set of guidelines around the responsible use of AI in government (https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/responsible-use-ai.html).
+Recently, the Canadian government has published a framework and a set of guidelines around the responsible use of AI in government.
 The guidelines provide a framework through which AI applications can be evaluated and while they were intended for government applications, the core principles apply well to other industries and use cases.